jkaberg/byd-hass/README.md

 ## Disclaimer
 This is made available with best intentions, however you're solely responsible for whatever happends (good or bad).
 The author of this repository takes no reponsibility.

+## What is this?
+This is an set of scripts to export information/data from your BYD car to Home Assistant.
+These data are made available through the app Diplus, for more context/information [see this Github issue](https://github.com/jkaberg/byd-react-app-reverse/issues/2)

 ## Installation